theintern/intern/docs/configuration.md

 }
 ```

-running Intern with the `showConfigs` property set would display the following
+running Intern with the `describe` command would display the following text:
-text:

 ```
-$ npx intern showConfigs
+$ npx intern describe
 Default test suite

 Configs: